Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Greater sophistication of the control system

-The system may evolve through delegated acts and technical guidance based on real-world application.
+The system may evolve through delegated acts and technical guidance based on its real-world application.

 What does this mean for large companies with global supply chains?

 For large companies with international supply chains, the EUDR represents a structural challenge.
-The regulation requires full visibility from the final product back to the plot of origin, integrating data from different countries, regulatory frameworks, languages, and technological systems.
+The regulation requires full visibility from the final product back to the plot of origin, integrating data from different countries, regulatory frameworks, languages and technological systems.
+It is the same data barrier that already affects the management of Scope 3 emissions and supplier data.

-In global organizations, information is often fragmented across departments, subsidiaries, and business partners.
-Consolidating verified geospatial coordinates, assessing regional risks, and maintaining structured, audit-ready documentation requires a robust and scalable technological infrastructure.
+In global organisations, information is usually fragmented across departments, subsidiaries and business partners.
+Consolidating verified geographic coordinates, assessing risks by region and maintaining structured, audit-ready documentation requires a robust and scalable technological infrastructure, capable of sustaining a sustainable supply chain.

-Although formal responsibility for the due diligence declaration is concentrated on the first operator, companies placing products on the European market must ensure:
+Although formal responsibility for the due diligence declaration is concentrated on the first operator, companies that place products on the European market must ensure:

-Without a digital architecture that centralizes data and automates controls, compliance becomes a costly manual process, prone to errors and difficult to scale.
+Without a digital architecture that centralises data and automates controls, compliance becomes a costly manual process, prone to errors and difficult to scale.

-Here lies the key point: access to the European market will depend on the ability to demonstrate verifiable traceability.
-Additionally, non-compliance may lead to sanctions, market withdrawal, and other administrative measures предусмотрed in the regulation.
+And here lies the key point: access to the European market will depend on the ability to demonstrate verifiable traceability.
+In addition, non-compliance may lead to sanctions, market withdrawal and other administrative measures provided for in the regulation.

 Technological preparation starts now

-The additional year granted by the European Union is not a margin to postpone decisions.
-It is an opportunity to transform the technological infrastructure supporting traceability and regulatory compliance.
+The additional year granted by the European Union is not room to postpone decisions.
+It is an opportunity to transform the technological infrastructure that supports traceability and regulatory compliance.

-The EUDR requires precise, structured, traceable, and audit-ready data.
-This cannot be achieved with isolated spreadsheets, manual document exchanges, or fragmented processes across departments.
-A platform capable of eliminating information silos, integrating global suppliers, and continuously automating due diligence is needed.
+The EUDR requires precise, structured, traceable and audit-ready data.
+And that cannot be achieved with isolated spreadsheets, manual document exchanges or processes fragmented across departments.
+A platform capable of eliminating information silos, integrating global suppliers and continuously automating due diligence is needed.

-Manglai enables companies to address this challenge through a single platform that centralizes ESG and supply chain information, eliminating silos across departments, subsidiaries, and suppliers.
-The solution integrates internal and external data, automatically structures information, and ensures consistent and verifiable traceability throughout the entire chain.
+Manglai makes it possible to address this challenge from a single platform that centralises all ESG and supply chain information, eliminating silos across departments, subsidiaries and suppliers.
+The solution integrates internal and external data, structures information automatically and ensures consistent and verifiable traceability throughout the entire chain.

-The platform’s built-in artificial intelligence supports this process through:
+The artificial intelligence built into the platform drives this process through:

 • Intelligent validation to reduce manual errors.